 BMP Number (Optional) 3F

-Description:

-Train employees on IDDE impleme entation.
+Train employees on IDDE implementation.

-Responsible Department/Parties: Public Works

-Measurable Goal(s):

 Training occurs annually.
-Track en aployees trained, training topics, date/time, and materials presented.
+Track employees trained, training topics, date/time, and materials presented.

-Construction Site Stormwater Runoff Control
+MCM 4 Construction Site Stormwater Runoff Control Permit Part 2.3.5

 Objective: The objective of an effective construction stormwater runoff control program is to minimize or eliminate erosion and maintain sediment on site so that it is not transported in stormwater and allowed to discharge to a water of the U.S. through the permittee's MS4.